Glossary

 F1 score

-The harmonic mean of precision and recall — the standard single-number quality metric for entity resolution engines.
+The harmonic mean of precision and recall.
+The standard single-number quality metric for entity resolution engines, tracked per Suite version on a benchmark fixture.

 Fuzzy matching

-Comparing two values that are similar but not exactly equal — typos, capitalization, word order, missing punctuation.
+Comparing two values that are similar but not exactly equal: typos, capitalization, word order, missing punctuation.
+The workhorse of probabilistic matching.

 G